Riley Morris: Professional career

 In May 1962, Morris' position was changed from linebacker to defensive end.
 He missed most of the season due to an injury, but was re-activated for the final four games of the season.
 Shortly after returning from injury, Morris "provided the Raiders with their best pass rush in weeks" against the San Diego Chargers.
-The Raiders finished with a record of 1–13, as Morris appeared in four games, three as a starter.
+The Raiders finished with a record of 1–13, as Morris appeared in four games.
 He was waived by the Raiders in July 1963.

 In July 1964, Morris was signed by the Boston Patriots.
 He was waived in August as part of roster cuts.
-He was later sent to their farm team, the Boston Sweepers, in the Atlantic Coast Football League (ACFL).
+He later joined the Boston Sweepers in the Atlantic Coast Football League (ACFL).
 Morris helped the Sweepers compile a record of 11–3 en route to the league championship.
 He scored two touchdowns that year.
 After the season ended, he was named a first-team All-ACFL selection.
 Morris returned to the Sweepers (renamed the New Bedford Sweepers) in 1965 and helped them win their second consecutive league title.
 He returned for a third season with the Sweepers in 1966.

 After the Sweepers folded, Morris joined the Waterbury Orbits in 1967.
 After spending the following season out of football, Morris played a final season with the Quincy Giants in 1969.

 Morris was nicknamed "The Rattler" by his Raiders teammates for his college (whose sports teams are called the Rattlers) and for his "quick strikes" on the football field.